 Blatter in profile: A look back on 17 years at the top of world football

-The focus surrounding the scandal that has engulfed FIFA in 2015 is now fixed on president Sepp Blatter.

-Sepp Blatter's controversial reign at the head of FIFA took another twist on Friday when it was announced the Office of the Attorney General of Switzerland (OAG) has opened criminal proceedings against him on suspicion of criminal mismanagement and misappropriation.

-Here we look back at his 17-year tenure at the top of the global game.
+After 17 years as FIFA president Sepp Blatter announced his resignation on Tuesday, here we look back on his time at the top of football.

+Sepp Blatter's reign at the top of FIFA is set to come to an end in the next four months after he announced his resignation from the presidency, here we look back at his 17-year tenure.

 Early Years